-- .1 Prefinished steel with factory applied silicone modified polyester - .1 Thickness: minimum 24 gauge or as otherwise indicated on drawings and details.
+- 1. Prefinished steel with factory applied silicone modified polyester - 1.
+Thickness: minimum 24 gauge or as otherwise indicated on drawings and details. - 2.
+Colour: selected by City of Winnipeg from manufacturer's standard range.

-- .2 Colour: selected by City of Winnipeg from manufacturer's standard range. - .3 Specular gloss: 30 units +/- 5 in accordance with ASTM D523. - .2 Coating thickness: not less than 25 micrometres. - .3 Resistance to accelerated weathering for chalk rating of 8 in accordance with ASTM D822/D822M. - .4 Resistance to colour fade 5 units or less in accordance with ASTM D2244. - .5 Resistance to humidity after 1000 hours of exposure in accordance with ASTM D2247.
+- 3. Specular gloss: 30 units +/- 5 in accordance with ASTM D523. - 2.
+Coating thickness: not less than 25 micrometres. - 3.
+Resistance to accelerated weathering for chalk rating of 8 in accordance with ASTM D822/D822M. - 4.
+Resistance to colour fade 5 units or less in accordance with ASTM D2244. - 5.
+Resistance to humidity after 1000 hours of exposure in accordance with ASTM D2247.

-.10 ACCESSORIES
+10. ACCESSORIES

-- .1 Isolation coating: alkali resistant bituminous paint. - .2 Sealants: DOWSIL 795 Silicone Sealant.
-Colour to match adjacent finish or as selected by the City of Winnipeg or approved equal in accordance with Section B7.. - .3 Cleats: of the same materials as the metal designed to secure.
+- 1. Isolation coating: alkali resistant bituminous paint. - 2.
+Sealants: DOWSIL 795 Silicone Sealant or approved equal in accordance with B7.
+Colour to match adjacent finish or as selected and approved by City of Winnipeg. - 3.
+Cleats: of the same materials as the metal designed to secure.
 Size shall be to suit components to be secured (min 4" (100mm) wide).
-Gauge shall be sufficient to retain the flashings in place. - .4 Fasteners: as indicated on drawings.
-No exposed fasteners unless approved by Contract Administrator - .5 Washers: as indicated on drawings. - .6 Touch-up paint: as recommended by prefinished material manufacturer.
+Gauge shall be sufficient to retain the flashings in place. - 4.
+Fasteners: as indicated on drawings.
+No exposed fasteners unless approved by Consultant - 5.
+Washers: as indicated on drawings. - 6.
+Touch-up paint: as recommended by prefinished material manufacturer.

-.11 FABRICATION
+11. FABRICATION

-- .1 Fabricate metal flashings and other sheet metal work in accordance with applicable CRCA 'FL' series details and as indicated on drawings. - .2 Form pieces in 8' (2438mm) maximum lengths. - .3 Make allowance for expansion at joints. - .4 Hem exposed edges on underside $\frac{1}{2}$ " (12mm). - .1 Mitre and seal corners with sealant. - .5 Form sections square, true and accurate to size, free from distortion and other defects detrimental to appearance or performance. - .6 Apply isolation coating to metal surfaces to be embedded in concrete or mortar.
+- 1. Fabricate metal flashings and other sheet metal work in accordance with applicable CRCA 'FL' series details and as indicated on drawings. - 2.
+Form pieces in 8' (2438mm) maximum lengths. - 3.
+Make allowance for expansion at joints. - 4.
+Hem exposed edges on underside 1⁄2" (12mm). - 1.
+Mitre and seal corners with sealant. - 5.
+Form sections square, true and accurate to size, free from distortion and other defects detrimental to appearance or performance. - 6.
+Apply isolation coating to metal surfaces to be embedded in concrete or mortar.

-.12 METAL FLASHINGS
+12. METAL FLASHINGS

-- .1 Form flashings, trims, copings and fascia, etc. to profiles and thicknesses indicated on drawings. - .2 Butt end joints and provide 150mm (6") backup plates or provide tight fit S-lock or double S-lock. - .3 Each cap flashing to incorporate a 45°, 1⁄2" (12mm) hemmed drip edge, unless otherwise noted on drawings.
+- 1. Form flashings, trims, copings and fascia, etc. to profiles and thicknesses indicated on drawings. - 2.
+Butt end joints and provide 150mm (6") backup plates or provide tight fit S-lock or double S-lock. - 3.
+Each cap flashing to incorporate a 45°, 1⁄2" (12mm) hemmed drip edge, unless otherwise noted on drawings.

-.13 DOWNPIPES (RAIN WATER LEADERS)
+13. DOWNPIPES (RAIN WATER LEADERS)

-.1 NA
+1. NA

-.14 SCUPPERS
+14. SCUPPERS

-- .1 Form scuppers, including hopper box, from prefinished steel to profiles and thicknesses indicated on drawingsForm scuppers, including hopper box, from prefinished steel to profiles and thicknesses indicated on drawings. - .2 Scuppers size to be min 300 x 150mm (12" x 6") or as otherwise indicated on drawings. - .3 Install scuppers as indicated and at locations shown on drawings - .4 Provide necessary fastenings and sealant.
+- 1. Form scuppers, including hopper box, from prefinished steel to profiles and thicknesses indicated on drawings Form scuppers, including hopper box, from prefinished steel to profiles and thicknesses indicated on drawings. - 2.
+Scuppers size to be min 300 x 150mm (12" x 6") or as otherwise indicated on drawings. - 3.
+Install scuppers as indicated and at locations shown on drawings - 4.
+Provide necessary fastenings and sealant.

-.15 REGLETS
+15. REGLETS

-- .1 Form recessed and surface mounted reglets to profiles and thicknesses indicated on drawings, to be built-in concrete or masonry work in accordance with CRCA FL series details and as indicated on drawings - .2 Provide slotted fixing holes and steel/plastic washer fasteners.
+- 1. Form recessed and surface mounted reglets to profiles and thicknesses indicated on drawings, to be built-in concrete or masonry work in accordance with CRCA FL series details and as indicated on drawings - 2.
+Provide slotted fixing holes and steel/plastic washer fasteners.

-.16 MANUFACTURER'S INSTRUCTIONS
+16. MANUFACTURER'S INSTRUCTIONS

-.1 Compliance: comply with manufacturer's written recommendations, including product technical bulletins, handling, storage and installation instructions, and datasheets.
+1. Compliance: comply with manufacturer's written recommendations, including product technical bulletins, handling, storage and installation instructions, and datasheets.

-.17 INSTALLATION
+17. INSTALLATION